PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

 ## Install a Supervised Agent

-The standalone Local Agent is ideal for executing Flows decoupled from the scripts defining these Flows.
-To install the CLI agent in an always-running capacity we recommend using [Supervisor](http://supervisord.org/introduction.html) to monitor the Local Agent:
+The standalone local agent is ideal for executing flows decoupled from the scripts defining these flows.
+To install the CLI agent in an always-running capacity we recommend using [Supervisor](http://supervisord.org/introduction.html) to monitor the local agent:

 ```bash
 pip install supervisor